gonzalolater/portafolio/README.md

 Feel free to visit the link to explore my project in more detail and see how I utilized various technologies, including Microsoft Azure, CozmosDB with MongoDB, and the ChatGPT API.
 This project demonstrates my skills in full-stack web development, incorporating both traditional web technologies (Web2) and blockchain technologies (Web3).
 Additionally, the integration of AI enhances user interactions and provides a personalized chat experience.

+## Link to the portfolio Working in Microsoft Azure: [Portfolio](https://orange-mud-001adea10.5.azurestaticapps.net/)
-## Link to the portfolio Working: [Portfolio](https://main--portfolio-aguilar-gonzalo-daniel.netlify.app/)
+## Link to the portfolio Working in Netlify: [Portfolio](https://main--portfolio-aguilar-gonzalo-daniel.netlify.app/)

 ## About Me
 Hello!
 I'm Gonzalo Daniel Aguilar, a passionate Software Engineer with over 16 years of experience in web application development.
 I specialize in cutting-edge technologies like Web 3.0 and hold official certifications as an Alchemy Certified Ethereum Developer.
 I also have experience in Polygon, Algorand, Chainlink, and Solana.
 Additionally, I am an Agile Coach focused on driving efficiency and collaboration in development teams.